ministryofjustice/check-financial-eligibility/README.md

 Set ALLOW_FUTURE_SUBMISSION_DATE to true to allow integration tests to run with submission dates that are in the future.
 A copy of the `.env` file including the current values can be found in the `Shared-LAA` section of LastPass

+## Setup

+You can run `bin/setup` from the commandline to install dependencies and setup the development and test databases

 ## Threshold configuration files